 Write in active voice versus passive voice as much as possible.
 With active writing, the subject of the sentence is, as the term suggests, acting upon something.
 With passive voice, the subject is being acted upon.

-For example, compare: The book was handed to Jim. (passive)
+For example, compare: The book was read to the baby by his father. (passive)

 Active writing is more powerful and more visual than passive writing.
 Although passive writing has its place, it should be limited to less than 10% of your piece.